bryanwweber/orbital-mechanics-notes/interplanetary-maneuvers/sphere-of-influence.md

 where $m_p$ is the mass of the planet and $m_s$ is the mass of the Sun.
 Note that we are assuming that $R = R_p$.
 In other words, inside the sphere of radius, the distance from the Sun to the spacecraft is the same as the distance from the Sun to the planet.
 In addition, we are interested in the situation where the position of the spacecraft *relative to the planet*, given by $r$, is equal to the sphere of influence radius, such that $r = r_{\text{SOI}}$.

-Plugging Eq. {eq}`eq:sphere-of-influence-accel-magnitudes` into Eq. {eq}`eq:sphere-of-influence-ratios` and simplifying, we find:
+Plugging @eq:sphere-of-influence-accel-magnitudes into @eq:sphere-of-influence-ratios and simplifying, we find:

 :::{math}
 :label: eq:sphere-of-influence-radius
 r_{\text{SOI}} = R \left(\frac{m_p}{m_s}\right)^{2/5}
 :::

-where $R$ is the radius of the planet's orbit around the Sun.
-Eq. {eq}`eq:sphere-of-influence-radius` shows that $r_{\text{SOI}}$ is proportional to the orbital radius and the planet's mass.
+where $R$ is the radius of the planet's orbit around the Sun. @eq:sphere-of-influence-radius shows that $r_{\text{SOI}}$ is proportional to the orbital radius and the planet's mass.
 Larger planets or planets that are further away from the Sun have larger spheres of influence.
 Since the sphere of influence is based on a balance between the planet and the Sun, this interpretation makes sense.